 - Thoroughly read the student handbook.
 Be sure that you are willing to follow all the requirements of the school.

 - Complete both the Admission Application and the Student Questionnaire.

 - If you are accepted as a student, you will receive a letter of acceptance.
 This letter can be used in helping you to raise support.

 - Once accepted, work with the school’s director to make plans for raising the support needed.

 Classes may be audited at no cost except for purchasing the book(s).
 If an audit student needs a book for a class, they may purchase it from the school.
 Audit students should register here no less than two weeks before class starts.
 This allows for the school to purchase the needed books and distribute them the first day of class.

 Audit students are not required to complete homework assignments, tests, or class projects.
 However, we encourage you to do so to get the full benefit that can be received.

 Currently, we have one online ladies class each year.
 The class topic varies and will be advertised in advance.
-It starts in September and is a 10-week course taught by Teresa Glenn.
+It starts in September on the Thursday after Labor Day and is a 10-week course taught by Teresa Glenn.
 This class is not a credit course.

 Registration for the ladies class opens the first of August and closes the week before class begins.